Are you a Non-Resident of Canada?

 If you paid Part XIII tax on your Canadian income, there is no need to file an income tax return as the tax obligation is already met.
 Note that Part XIII tax is not refundable.

-However, as a non-resident you can elect to file a Canadian tax return on income from which Part XIII tax was deducted if you received:
+However, as a non-resident, you can elect to file a Canadian tax return on income from which Part XIII tax was deducted if you received:

 If you elect to file a Canadian tax return, you may be able to claim a refund on a portion or all of Part XIII tax paid.
-If you received rental or pension income, you won’t be filing a general T1 but will be elected under section 216 and section 217of the Income Tax Act, respectively.
+If you received rental or pension income, you won’t be filing a general T1 but will be elected under section 216 and section 217 of the Income Tax Act, respectively.

 Whether or not to file a non-resident tax return can be a complicated decision.
 There are situations in which a non-resident must file a tax return and there are situations when he can elect to file.
 Filing taxes is there to advise you on whether filing a Canadian Tax return may be beneficial to you as a non-resident.
 Feel free to reach out to Filing Taxes at 416-479-8532.
-Schedule an NTR engagement appointment with us and take the first step towards proper management of your finances.
+Schedule an NTR engagement appointment with us and take the first step toward proper management of your finances.

 The information provided on this page is intended to provide general information.
 The information does not consider your personal situation and is not intended to be used without consultation from accounting and financial professionals.
 Salman Rundhawa and Filing Taxes will not be held liable for any problems that arise from the usage of the information provided on this page.